Talukder-Tamim/assesment_project/README.md

 Note:
 1. Use django instead of lacking knowledge of FastApi.
 It will be easier for me if I get opportunity.
-2. Count not implement unittest due to time shortage.
+2. Could not implement unittest due to time shortage.